 • Agave – Agave is a sweetener commercially produced from several species of the agave plant.
 This sweetener has more concentrated fructose than does high fructose corn syrup and has been shown to alter liver function, promote obesity, and increase insulin resistance for both diabetics and non-diabetics.

 • Aspartame (Also called Nutrisweet, Equal, Sweet One, and Spoonful) – An artificial sweetener comprised of approximately 50% phenylalanine, 40% aspartic acid, and 10% methanol.
 Aspartame is 200 times sweeter than sugar.
 Reported side effects from the use of aspartame include abdominal pain, anxiety, arthritis, depression, headaches, fibromyalgia, memory loss, nausea, heart palpitations, irritable bowel syndrome, seizures, neurological disorders, vision problems, and weight gain.
+It has also been shown to damage bacteria in the gut.

 • Barbados sugar (Also called muscovado sugar) – Barbados sugar is a strong tasting, brown, moist, and somewhat sticky cane sugar.
 It is made from the first stage of crystallization and is therefore minimally processed and retains some of the vitamins and minerals of the sugar cane.
 This sweetener is less processed than white sugar.